nellaivijay/CarND-P2/writeup_P2.md

 ![Figure 2](histogram1.png)

 The historgram clearly shows significant variability in class representation - some classes < 250 and other classes > 1,500.
-I tried to minimize the over/under-representation issue by data augmentation (see *Preprocessing* below).
+I addressed the over/under-representation issue by data augmentation (see *Preprocessing* below).

 # **3. Design and Test a Model Architecture**
 *1) Preprocessing: The submission describes the preprocessing techniques used and why these techniques were chosen.*